lubuntu-team/manual/source/2/2.4/2.4.1/ARK.rst

 Chapter 2.4.1 ARK
 =================

 ARK is a file archieve utility.
-It can be used to view, compress, and decompress files.
+It can be used to view, compress, put multiple files in the same archieve,  and decompress files.

 Supported file formats include: